Tiledesk/tiledesk/helm/docs/tls.md

 ## Generate GKE Managed TLS certificates

-Create a ManagedCertificate resource.
+Create a Google ManagedCertificate resource.
 This resource specifies the domains that the SSL certificate will be created for.
 Wildcard domains are not supported.

 Create a file named certificate-tiledesk.yaml like below: